MarianMocanu/finance-tracker-api/README.md

 ## Database Scripts

-We have provided two scripts for interacting with the database:
+We have provided few scripts for interacting with the database:

 1. `dump-database.sh`: This script creates a data dump of the database.
 2. `import-database.sh`: This script creates a backup dump of the current data in the database and then imports the data from the data dump.